Ten years since the last restoration of the Palau Güell

-The main objective was to recover the original formal and spatial values of the palace, through the restoration of the preserved items or the faithful reconstruction of any that were lost.
-When new materials had to be incorporated the principle of harmonic diachrony (harmonious dialogue between the original and new materials with no confusion as to chronology) was applied.
+The essential objective of the last major intervention was recover the original formal and spatial values of the building through the restoration of the conserved elements or faithful reconstruction of the lost elements.
+In some casas and when the contribution of new materials was necessary of convenient, the principle of harmonic diachrony was applied (harmonic dialogue between original and new materials, without confusion regarding their chronology).

-The building studies carried out until 2004 provided abundant information on the behaviour of the building, but they showed that knowledge was as yet insufficient, as Gaudí’s building systems hid secrets that could not be revealed with the building in use.
-Risks to people were also detected due to the condition of a number of elements.
-A new analysis was planned that would enable the state of conservation of the materials and construction systems to be assessed, prior to a complete restoration of the palace, which closed to the public in October 2004.
-The new studies were extremely complex and lasted until the end of 2005.
-Subsequently, a project for the use of the monument was approved, which established public visits as a priority function, and successive building projects were drawn up.
+For all these reasons, a new analysis was planned that should allow evaluating the state of conservation od the materials and construction systems as a preliminary step to a comprehensive restoration of the Palau, which was decided to close its doors to the public in October 2004.
+The new studies were complex and continued until the end of 2005.
+Subsequently, a project for the use od the monuments was approved, which established the public visit as a primary function and successive construction projects were drawn up.

-In adapting the building to new functional demands and safety requirements, the installations and services were updated in such a way as not to alter the monument’s formal and spatial values.
-The interior lighting was faithful to the idea that the building was to become a museum, and it was not so much a question of showing the visitor how the Güell family lived, as of enabling greater understanding and enjoyment of Gaudí’s architecture.
+To adapt the building to the new functional and safety requirements, the wooden facilities and services were updated in a way that the formal and spatial values of the monuments were not altered.
+Moreover, the interior lighting remained faithful to the idea that lead the musealization of the building.
+According to which it was not about showing the visitor the way in which the Güell family lived, but rather allowing a better understanding and enjoyment of Gaudi’s architecture.